-You can easily activate your new Chase credit card online or by phone.
-The Chase credit card activation number is 800-432-3117.
+You can easily activate your new Chase credit cardonline or by phone at (800) 432-3117.
 Simply call, enter the last four digits of your card number and follow the prompts from there.
 To activate your card online, just go to Chase’s page for verifying receipt of your card and either log into your account or create login credentials.
 All you need to create a Chase online account is your Social Security number as well as your card, account or application number.
 Once you’re signed in, you’ll be able to verify your new card, set account preferences and more. … read full answer

 It only takes a minute or two to activate a Chase credit card, and you’ll be able to make purchases with your card as soon as you do.
 If you don’t activate your Chase credit card, you may run into problems trying to use it.

 The credit score is important, but for the most part, it’s a barometer to assess your chances of being approved.
-If your income, payment history and other factors are above board, a credit score bordering 700 and even dipping into the 600s should put you in the running to qualify for a card.… read full answer
+If your income, credit history and any debts you might have are above board, a good or even fair credit score should put you in the running to qualify for a card.… read full answer

-Rapid Rewards Priority: Earn 40,000 bonus points when you spend $1,000 in the first three months.
+Southwest Rapid Rewards® Priority Credit Card: Earn 40,000 points bonus when you spend $1,000 in the first 3 months.
 2 points per $1 spent on Southwest purchases.
-Receive 7,500 anniversary bonus points and a $75 travel credit each year.
-No foreign transaction fee. $149 annual fee
+Receive 7,500 anniversary bonus points and a $75 travel credit each year. $0 foreign transaction fees. $149 annual fee.
+Good credit required.

-Rapid Rewards Premier Business: Earn 60,000 bonus points when you spend $3,000 in the first three months.
-2 points per $1 spent on Southwest purchases and partner hotel bookings and car rentals.
+Southwest Rapid Rewards® Premier Business Credit Card: Earn 60,000 points bonus when you spend $3,000 in the first 3 months.
+2 points per $1 spent on Southwest purchases and partner hotel bookings and car rentals, and 1 point per $1 spent on all other purchases.
 No blackout dates or seat restrictions when you redeem.
 Receive 6,000 anniversary bonus points each year.
-Free first and second checked bags.
-No foreign transaction fee. $99 annual fee.
+Free first and second checked bags. $0 foreign transaction fees. $99 annual fee.
+Good credit required.

-The Southwest Rapid Rewards cards require a good credit score (excellent for the Premier Business card), and with it, come initial bonuses and rewards earnings for frequent Southwest flyers.
+The Southwest Rapid Rewards cards require a good or excellent credit score, and with it, come initial bonuses and rewards earnings for frequent Southwest flyers.

 If you’re not loyal to Southwest and prefer to redeem rewards points toward other airline purchases, the Chase family offers some great alternatives.
-One of the best is the Sapphire Preferred.
-You’ll get earns 50,000 bonus points, worth $625 when redeemed for travel when you spend $4,000 in the first 3 months.
-There is a $95 annual fee, which is waived for the first year.
+One of the best is the Chase Sapphire Preferred® Card.
+You’ll get earns 80,000 points bonus, worth $1,000 when redeemed for travel when you spend $4,000 in the first 3 months.
+There is a $95 annual fee.

-The easiest airline credit cards to get approved for are the AeroMexico Secured Visa and the SKYPASS Secured Visa.
+The easiest airline credit cards to get approved for are the LATAM Secured Credit Card and the SKYPASS Secured Credit Card.
 Since they’re secured cards, you can get approved even if your credit is bad.
 You just have to place a security deposit, which will serve as your credit line.
 All other airline cards are a lot harder to get because they require at least good credit for approval.… read full answer

-SKYPASS Visa Secured.
-This card, co-branded with Korean Air, accepts people with bad credit, gives 5,000 SKYPASS bonus miles when you make your first purchase, and rewards you with 1 mile per dollar on all purchases.
-You must submit a $300-$5,000 deposit.
+This card, co-branded with Korean Air, accepts people with bad credit, gives 5,000 miles SKYPASS bonus miles when you make your first purchase, and rewards you with 1 mile per $1 on all purchases.
+You must submit a $300 deposit.
 There is a $50 annual fee.

-LATAM Secured.
 This card, co-branded with the Latin-American provider LATAM Airlines, accepts people with bad credit.
-You get 5,000 bonus miles after your first purchase, and earn 1 mile per dollar on all purchases.
+You get 5,000 points bonus after your first purchase, and earn 1 point per $1 on all purchases.
 You also get a 10% discount on your first LATAM Airlines purchase ($500 or less) each year.
-You need to submit a $300-$5,000 deposit.
-There is a $25 annual fee, waived the first year.
+You need to submit a $300 deposit.
+The annual fee is $0 1st yr, $25 after that.